Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/perf/README.md

-# Azure Event Hubs performance tests
+# Azure Event Hubs Processor performance tests

 The assets in this area comprise a set of performance tests for the [Azure Event Hubs Processor client library for .NET](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/eventhub/Azure.Messaging.EventHubs.Processor) and its associated ecosystem.
 The artifacts in this library are intended to be used primarily with the Azure SDK engineering system's testing infrastructure, but may also be run as stand-alone applications from the command line.